Espyo/Pikifen/Readme.md

 If you just extract the new version into the same folder as the old one, you risk having files you care about be replaced, as well as keeping old files that the new version doesn't use and end up wasting space.

 ### Windows
 The latest version available for download for Windows is shown at the top of the [GitHub releases page](https://github.com/Espyo/Pikifen/releases).
-Just unzip the downloaded zip file onto a folder, and double-click `Pikifen.exe` to start running.
-If you have downloaded a zip file in hopes of just playing the engine, but can't find any `Pikifen.exe` file to double-click, then check if there's a `Source` folder.
+Just unzip the downloaded zip file onto a folder, and double-click `pikifen.exe` to start running.
+If you have downloaded a zip file in hopes of just playing the engine, but can't find any `pikifen.exe` file to double-click, then check if there's a `Source` folder.
 If there is, you've downloaded the wrong zip file.
 Use the one in the [releases page](https://github.com/Espyo/Pikifen/releases).

 Alternatively, you can download the source code and compile it to get the most up-to-date features; compilation instructions can be found in the included manual.